LightNabz/boreadots/README.md

 # Dotfiles Installation Guide

 ## Introduction
-Welcome to my dotfiles repository!
+Welcome to boreadots dotfiles repository!
 This setup contains my personalized configurations for various applications and tools.
 You can use it to replicate my environment or as a base for your own.
+This dotfiles is heavily themed in Catppuccin Mocha.

 ## Features
 - Preconfigured settings for: